YukiMatsumura/denbun/README.md

 ## How it works?

-Denbun saves the display history to SharedPreference and manages it.
+`Denbun` save the display history to SharedPreference.
 You can find the default SharedPreference path in `DenbunConfig.PREF_NAME`.

-Denbun can be created using DenbunBox.
+`Denbun` can be created using `DenbunBox`.
-DenbunBox has Application scope, you can access DenbunBox from anywhere in the application and create Denbun instance.
+`DenbunBox` has Application scope, you can access `DenbunBox` from anywhere in the application and  create `Denbun` instance.
-FrequencyAdjuster can be preset in DenbunBox.
+`FrequencyAdjuster` can be preset to the `DenbunBox`.
-Denbun uses FrequencyAdjuster to adjust display frequency.
+`Denbun` uses `FrequencyAdjuster` to adjust display frequency.

 ## Testability

-You can mock/spy the Denbun data IO.
+You can mock/spy the `Denbun` data I/O.

 ```java
 DenbunConfig conf = new DenbunConfig(app);